NREL/sparkctl/docs/tutorials/run_python_spark_jobs_script.md

-# Run Python jobs on a Spark Cluster in a script
+# Run jobs in a Python script

-In this tutorial you will learn how to start a Spark cluster on HPC compute nodes and then run Spark jobs in Python through `pyspark-client` with the Spark Connect Server in a script.
+In this tutorial you will learn how to run Spark jobs in a Python script with a sparkctl-managed Spark cluster.

 The key difference between this and other tutorials is that this tutorial uses `sparkctl` as a Python library to hide the details of starting the cluster and setting environment variables.